 Essentially, things are just not what they seem.
 We see this view wonderfully stated in chapter 2: The whole world recognizes the beautiful as the beautiful, yet this is only the ugly; the whole world recognizes the good as the good, yet this is only the bad.

 Take the current ideal of ‘joy in the moment’.
-Ironically, the less joy in the moment you feel, the more in the moment you are.
+Ironically, the less joy in the moment one feels, the more in the moment one is.
 This is another way to say that life is about contrast.
 Whatever seems to be ‘there’ is often, if not always, a reflection of what is ‘not there’.
 In this case, the moment has both joy and its compliment, sorrow — again, like Schrödinger’s ‘alive and dead’ cat.
 This makes ‘truthful’ expression in words virtually impossible.
 Any comment on ‘what is’ emphasizes ‘is-ness’ at the expense of ‘isn’t-ness’.
 Chapter 2 puts it simply, something and nothing produce each other… simultaneously no less.
 Little wonder chapter 56 notes, one who knows does not speak; one who speaks does not know.
 Therefore, I find it best to take everything with a grain of salt.

 The lack of contentment sows the seeds of desire.
 From a symptom’s point of view, this lack of contentment is the true troublemaker.
-Thus, chapter 1 urgings to rid ourselves of desire, or chapter 64 to desire not to desire are impossible ideals — strive as we might.
+Thus, chapter 1 urging to rid ourselves of desire, or chapter 64 to desire not to desire are impossible ideals — strive as we might.
 The advice to ‘just relax and be happy’ is even more unrealistic.
-Like “Just say no” advice, it ignores underlying causes and always fails.
-Yet, I still find ‘desires not to desire‘ a helpful goal to strive toward even though I know I won’t reach it.
+Like the “Just say no” advice, it ignores underlying causes and always fails.
+Yet, I still find ‘desires not to desire’ a helpful goal to strive toward even though I know I won’t reach it.

 Why can’t a struggle against desire work?
 Most obvious is the fact that desire is the mover of life.
 Biology rules!
 Need, and its cousin desire, pushes living things to get out there and take what they need to live and be content.
 You could say discontentment is built into life’s genome to push it to live a full life.
 The promise of contentment, illusionary though it is, allows hope to spring eternal.
 We feel that if we just get ‘it’, avoid ‘it’, accomplish ‘it’, win ‘it’, — succeed — we will finally be happy.
 The fundamental process of Nature portrayed in chapter 2 is another way to see this.
 To paraphrase: